Inklingo

 Past ParticipleA2General

-Use 'reunido' as a past participle with 'haber' to indicate the completed action of having collected or assembled things.
+Use 'reunido' as a past participle with 'haber' to indicate that something has been collected or assembled, often documents or information.

 A small group of five diverse people standing close together in a park, representing a group that is gathered.